hodgef/apiker/README.md

 ## 🔐 Auth

-When the **auth** option is set to true, Apiker will register the following default routes:
+When the **authRoutes** option is set to true, Apiker will register the following default routes:

 `/auth/register`
 `/auth/login`